 What is the nature of the social media phony?
 Rather than doing the hard work of acquiring knowledge, skills, and productive experience, they are pure consumers and dreamers.
 Their reality is that they have spent so much of their life in leisure, low-value education, socializing, and consumption activities, that they themselves cannot produce much value.

 So they invent fiction online and “reveal less” because the truth of their reality is that they are actually less.
 A simple conversation would reveal that fact.
 If they were honest about who they are, there wouldn’t be much of anything interesting to tell.
 They create drama, they imagine drama, they consume drama.
 Being productive and acquiring real value is too tedious and boring for them.

 This is the phony social media age.

 I say, tune them out, and give them no time or attention.
-Every bit of social media drama and shallow phoniness that we feed prevents the person from actually doing something beneficial to themselves and others.
-I wrote the short photo-biography to do the opposite of what this mob of internet phonies advocate.
+Every bit of social media drama and shallow phoniness that we feed distracts people from actually doing something beneficial for themselves and others.
+I wrote the short biography to do the opposite of what this mob of internet phonies advocate.